 The UTC Library provides its users with access to a vast and rich variety of information resources.
 The primary purpose of this access is to enhance and support the educational, instructional, and research activities of UTC students and employees.
 Logins are required for UTC students, employees, and affiliates.
-Express PCs with limited internet access do not require a login and are available on the first floor to all users, including community guests.
+Quick Look Up computers with limited internet access do not require a login and are available on the Ground, 1st and 2nd floors to all users, including community guests.

 UTC Library must maintain an environment upholding the rights of library users as well as the University and its employees without compromising the values of intellectual freedom.
 To this end, the library’s Computing Resources Use Policy has been created to protect the values embodied in the First Amendment of the U.S. Constitution and the American Library Association Bill of Rights while remaining within the bounds of state and federal law as well as UT and UTC policy.
 This policy implements the general principles adopted in 1999 by the University of Tennessee, Knoxville Libraries in their Internet Access Policy.

 - UTC Library supports the teaching, learning, scholarship, and research goals of UTC students, faculty, and staff by providing electronic information access.

 - UTC Library respects, but cannot guarantee, user privacy.

 - UTC Library neither restricts lawful access to materials nor protects library users from information they may find offensive.

 - UTC Library staff do not monitor and have no control over the information accessed on the library’s computers.